ceciliacloud/Project2-web-stack-implementation-lemp/README.md

 # web-stack-implementation-lemp

-Hello and welcome to the Web stack **implementation using LEMP stack** project.
+Hello and welcome to the **Web Stack Implementation using LEMP Stack in AWS** project.

 In this project, we will be using the **LEMP** stack!
 You may be wondering, _what is LEMP_?

 - `L` stands for **Linux** Operating system
 - `E` stands for **Nginx** web server (pronounced as engine-x, hence the `E` in the acronym)